Drinking Water: Groundwater Standards

 Hexafluoropropylene Oxide Dimer Acid (HFPO-DA)

-The groundwater standards for hexafluoropropylene oxide dimer acid (HFPO-DA) were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for hexafluoropropylene oxide dimer acid (HFPO-DA) in Cycle 11 (2020), but they were not adopted into administrative rule.**

 Hexafluoropropylene oxide dimer acid (HFPO-DA) is also known by the trade name GenX and is a type of per- and polyfluoroalkyl substances (PFAS).
 It can be found in stain repellants, food and other packaging, and fire-fighting foam.
 Studies have shown that exposure to high levels of some PFAS can affect blood and development and cause kidney and liver damage.